 The characteristic velocity of the transition, however, depends on the mass of the moving block.
 As shown above, it may be estimated as $v_m \propto (\mathcal{E}/M)^{1/2}$, where $\mathcal{E} = N_s \varepsilon$, N_s is the number of atoms at the interface, and ε is the barrier per one surface atom.
-When the sliding block is considered as a rigid one, then $M = N_s N{\perp} m$, where m is the atomic mass and N{\perp} is the number of atomic layers in the block.
-Thus, for a macroscopically large block, $N{\perp} \to \infty$, the velocity at the transition may be made as small as desired, $v_m \propto N{\perp}^{-1/2}$, e.g., such as that observed experimentally.
-This picture, however, is wrong as was first mentioned by Persson [57].
-The reason is that for a nonrigid substrate, only the first (closest to the interface) atomic layer stops at the transition, so that $M = mN_s$, and v_m should be of atomic-scale value (see Section 6.1 below for a more detailed discussion).
+When the sliding block is considered as a rigid one, then $M = N_s N\perp m$, where m is the atomic mass and N\perp is the number of atomic layers in the block.
+Thus, for a macroscopically large block, $N\perp \to \infty$, the velocity at the transition may be made as small as desired, $v_m \propto N\perp^{-1/2}$, e.g., such as that observed experimentally.
+This picture, however, is wrong as was firstly mentioned by Persson [57].
+The reason is that for a nonrigid substrate, only the first (closest to the interface) atomic layer stops at the transition, so that $M = mN_s$, and v_m should be of atomic-scale value (see Sec.
+6.1 below for a more detailed discussion).

-Now, if we attach a spring to the atom instead of driving it directly, we observe either the stick-slip or smooth sliding depending on the driving velocity, and the transition between these two regimes [58]).
-In fact, in this way we just come to the famous Prandtl and Tomlinson model [52,53] shown in Fig. 5 (left panel).
+Now, if we attach a spring to the atom instead of driving it directly, we observe either the stick-slip or smooth sliding depending on the driving velocity, and the transition between these two regimes (Urbakh et al. [58]).
+In fact, in this way we just come to the famous Prandtl and Tomlinson model [52, 53] shown in Fig. 5 (left panel).
 This model is, probably, the most widely used in interpretation of tribological experiments due to its simplicity and incorporation of main physics.
 It clearly shows that a nonzero static friction emerges due to multistability of the system.
 The system is locked in one of the minima of the potential energy landscape until the increasing elastic stress allows overcoming the barrier.
 After that the slider is accelerated.
-The potential energy of the elastic stress is converted into the kinetic energy of the slip (which then must be converted into heat, although this process may be included into the model only artificially).
+The potential energy of the elastic stress is converted into the kinetic energy of the slip (which then must be converted into heat, although this process may be included into the model artificially only).
 Then, the system rapidly drops to the next nearest minimum, where it is locked again.
-The Tomlinson model is described in detail in many surveys, e.g., in Refs.
-[7,8,10].
-The physics of this model is quite simple: when the stage moves with a constant velocity v, the "kinetic friction" corresponds in fact to f_s and, therefore, it does not depend on the velocity in agreement with many experiments.
-A long list of applications of the Tomlinson model to concrete systems can be found in the review paper of Robbins and Müser [8].
-However, this simple model can provide only a qualitative description of the problem.
-Note also that it is more applicable to tip motion in tip-based devices than to a contact between two macroscopic solids.
+The